spark-redshift-community/spark-redshift/README.md

 - **Encrypting `UNLOAD` data stored in S3 (data stored when reading from Redshift)**: According to the Redshift documentation on [_Unloading Data to S3_](http://docs.aws.amazon.com/redshift/latest/dg/t_Unloading_tables.html), "UNLOAD automatically encrypts data files using Amazon S3 server-side encryption (SSE-S3)."

+    Server-side encryption using an AWS KMS Key is also supported by specifying the `sse_kms_key` option.

     Redshift also supports client-side encryption with a custom key (see: [_Unloading Encrypted Data Files_](http://docs.aws.amazon.com/redshift/latest/dg/t_unloading_encrypted_files.html))